trueos/trueos-docs/trueos-handbook/install.rst

   the system's video card, Ethernet card, wireless device, and sound card are compatible with TrueOS®

-* manage :ref:`Network Configuration` for a network installation or system restore
+* manage :ref:`Network Manager` for a network installation or system restore

 * read that screen's Help text